 Plan your resources’ capacity

 Resource capacity planning aims to make sure that there are enough employees to complete current and upcoming projects.
 When you’re going to assign project tasks to people, the first thing you need is to find out if you have enough employees to staff projects, and if there’s a gap between available and required resources.
-And if so, you should decide how to bridge this gap: hire new employees, retrain the existing ones, apply resource management techniques, or even postpone this project for later.
+And if so, you should decide how to bridge this gap: hire or outsource new employees, retrain the existing ones, apply resource management techniques, or even postpone this project for later.
 This will become the basis for the resource allocation process, which is especially relevant for a multi-project environment.

 Encourage employees’ upskilling

-If employees have multiple skills, they can be assigned a variety of tasks and become interchangeable in certain situations.
+If employees have multiple skills, they can be assigned to a wider variety of tasks and become interchangeable in certain situations.
 In a multi-project environment with a limited number of resources, it’s a great virtue.
 Hiring new employees is costly and time-consuming, so in some cases, it’s much better to invest in people’s professional development, which will provide a project or resource manager with wider resource allocation opportunities.

 Apply resource leveling when necessary

-Harness the potential of resource management solutions
+Harness the potential of resource management solutions: Epicflow example

 - Automatic prioritization of projects and tasks and recalculating priorities in response to changes in the project environment;